How to Help Your Overstimulated Baby Fall Asleep

 Every baby is bound to become overstimulated.
 When overstimulation occurs occasionally, babies will not experience negative long-term effects.

 Constant overstimulation, however, can cause babies to find the world as a dangerous place.
 To protect themselves, their bodies shut down.
 Such intense and consistent pressure on their senses may eventually harm their emotional, physical, and cognitive development.
+They may become a clingy toddler as they get older.

 It’s challenging to keep your baby from becoming overstimulated.
 The world is too unpredictable, and sometimes you can miss their signs of overstimulation.
 The key is to remain mindful of avoiding prolonged overexposure.